wudi312858/hdg-from/README.rst

  -u <name>, --user-name <name>

     The name of the user that creates the HDG file.
-Should be enclosed in double quotes it contains space.
+Should be enclosed in double quotes if it contains space.
 By default, the user name is "Unknown".

+ -w <name>, --water-body <name>

+    The name of the water body to set in the HDG file.
+This will override the one read in the SWMM file, if any.
+Should be enclosed in double quotes if it contains spaces.
+By default, the name of the water body is read from the input file.

  -h, --help